History of Celtic F.C. (1994–present): Gordon Strachan and Tony Mowbray (2005–2010)

 In March 2009, Celtic won the League Cup beating Rangers 2–0 in the final after extra time.
 Celtic failed to win the SPL title, finishing second to Rangers and Strachan resigned from the manager's position at the end of the season.

 Tony Mowbray was announced as the replacement for Strachan on 16 June 2009.
 He moved from his managerial post at West Bromwich Albion.
 It was a return to Celtic for the Englishman after playing there for four years between 1991 and 1995 and is considered to be the player who started the famous Celtic prematch "Huddle".
 He promised a "Barcelona-esque" style of football, and more attacking play, never afraid to hide his admiration for the likes of Arsenal manager Arsène Wenger.
 Things started well, he won his first trophy shortly after signing for Celtic, with victory in the Wembley Cup.
 He brought Marc-Antoine Fortuné, Landry N'Guémo and Danny Fox to the club.

 Because of the previous season league position, two qualifying rounds were required to enter the Champions league group stages.
 After a 1–0 loss to Dynamo Moscow at home, Mowbray lead Celtic to a 2–0 win in Moscow, ending a long run of not winning any away games in the Champions league.
-This was also the first time ever that Celtic had won a European tie after losing the first keg at home.
+This was also the first time ever that Celtic had won a European tie after losing the first leg at home.
 Celtic were then drawn with English side Arsenal.
 Celtic lost the home leg, 2–0.
 In the return leg in the Emirates Stadium, Celtic were holding Arsenal 0–0 until a dive by Arsenal striker Eduardo won them a penalty, which Eduardo stepped up to put the ball past Artur Boruc from the spot, sending Arsenal en route to a 3–1 win.
 A rejuvenated Massimo Donati scored Celtic's only goal in the last minute.